-Fact tables contain quantitative data that are commonly generated in a transactional system, and then loaded into the data warehouse.
-For example, a retail business generates sales transactions every day, and then loads the data into a data warehouse fact table for analysis.
+Fact tables contain quantitative data that are commonly generated in a transactional system, and then loaded into the SQL pool.
+For example, a retail business generates sales transactions every day, and then loads the data into a SQL pool fact table for analysis.

 Integration tables provide a place for integrating or staging data.
 You can create an integration table as a regular table, an external table, or a temporary table.
 For example, you can load data to a staging table, perform transformations on the data in staging, and then insert the data into a production table.

 Schemas are a good way to group tables, used in a similar fashion, together.
 If you're migrating multiple databases from an on-prem solution to SQL pool, it works best to migrate all of the fact, dimension, and integration tables to one schema in SQL pool.

 CREATE SCHEMA wwi;